incuna/feincms-articles/docs/index.rst

 page.
 There is a bundled content type ``articles.content.ArticleList`` which will render a fixed number of articles.

+If you're not using the FeinCMS page module, the urls and views within articles are safe to use without ``ApplicationContent``.

 .. module:: articles.modules.category.content

 The category module also comes with content types for a list of articles